Fast-64/fast64/README.md

 ![alt-text](https://bitbucket.org/kurethedead/fast64/raw/master/images/mario_running.gif)

 This is a Blender plugin that allows one to export display lists, geolayouts, and animations to Super Mario 64, either directly into a ROM or to C code.
 It supports custom color combiners / geometry modes, and different geolayout node types.
+It is also possible to use exported C code in homebrew applications.

 Make sure to save often, as this plugin is prone to crashing when creating materials / undoing material creation.
 This is a Blender issue.